 The Veteran gave up his claim for service connection of that condition because he reached 100% on another condition.

-The Surviving Spouse – to get DIC benefits – almost always has to start from scratch to prove the condition that killed the Veteran was service connected.
+To get DIC benefits, the Surviving Spouse almost always has to start from scratch to prove the condition that killed the Veteran was service-connected.

 HOWEVER…. it does make the claim or appeal REALLY hard for the surviving spouse.